thormick/HaskRel/HaskRel/README.md

 particularly
 [`Database.HaskRel.Relational.Expression`](http://hackage.haskell.org/package/HaskRel/docs/Database-HaskRel-Relational-Expression.html),
-which "pulls together" both the algebra and assignment functions and generalizes them to operate as they should in a DBMS (with caveats).
+which "pulls together" both the algebra and assignment functions and generalizes them to operate as they should in a DBMS (with caveats), on both variables and values.

 Alternatively, `cabal repl` will start a GHCi session with the required modules loaded, although one will have to either load a file with definitions, or define